PyBioProx/PyBioProx.github.io/index.md

 algorthims are offered.
 Both algorithms work reasonably well on these images.
 Select the 'Otsu' thresholding algorithm.

+**7**: PyBioProx makes distance-based measurements.
+These can either be in units of pixels/voxels, or in real-world measurements e.g. micrometeres, if the dimensions, of the pixels or voxels are known.
+'Scale x-y' describes the size of the pixel in the X and Y axes while 'Scale z' provides the distance between each Z-slice (often referred to as 'step size').
+NB. an easy way to identify pixel/voxel dimensions is to open images in Fiji and press 'i'.

+The CBS sample images that we are using in this tutorial are 2D with no accompanying distance metadata.
+As such, we will leave the units as pixels and the Scale as 1.

 The settings should now look like the below:

 ![](images/pybioproxgui-test-parameters.png)

-**7** Press 'Preview'.
+**8**: Press 'Preview'.
 This will select the first .tif file in the folder, perform the filtering operation, binarise the image using the selected thresholding algorith and detect objects.
 Two images will then appear as shown below.